if-itb/IF4050-Pentaho-Tugas1-Implementasi/Pentaho DI CE - Kettle/Readme.md

 ## How to Emulate (in this example)
 1. First you need to prepare your input files, in this case, ```Files/sample_data.csv```
 2. You can proceed in two ways :
-	a.
-Using Kitchen
+- Using Kitchen

 		Open cmd (or terminal) with root(or administrator) authorization.
 Run following command :

 	   ```kitchen /file <.kjb file full path> <input_file> /norep```

 	   for this example, the <.kjb file full path> = ```Transformation and Job\KettleHello.kjb```
 							 <input_file> = sample_data //(without csv)
-	b.
-Using Spoon
+- Using Spoon
 	   Open Spoon.bat (or Spoon.sh) at your Pentaho DI installation folder, and it will open the Spoon graphical UI.
 Click File->Open->Find and Choose your .kjb file->Open.
 It will show the graphical representations of the Jobs and transformations on the example.
 Finally, click Action->Run or click the run toolbar.
 Finally click Launch

 The resulted file is the sample_data_greetings.xml at ```Files```.
 You can delete it and see if the system works and created the same file again.